ericlau00/APCS_Holmes/README.md

 ### citations / worked with / received help from
 * I referred to official Java documentation when replying to Piazza thread [@480](https://piazza.com/class/jlygg7rkooq77d?cid=480).
+* heavily monitored and thought about Piazza thread [@479]((https://piazza.com/class/jlygg7rkooq77d?cid=479).
 * Spoke with Saad Islam Bhuiyan about placement of nBoardsConsidered incrementation and moved placement outside of action of recursive cases to also count an empty board.
 * Spoke with Jason Lam in class about memory diagrams and made the observation that I should specify my post-snapshot value changes with a color and key.
 * Helped Franklin Liou on fixing his memory diagrams
 * Directed Jesse Chen to a Piazza post
 * Helped Joseph Yusufov with recursive cases and looping through the files in a rank.
+* Sent a few messages over a communal Facebook group chat which may have helped some people.

 ## Holmes's remarks